June 2019

 3. Tendon thickening - the sore Achilles region is thickened and looks swollen

-Jill Cook, a leading tendon specialist, posted a great post on '10 things not to do if you have tendon pain'.
+Jill Cook, a leading tendon specialist, posted a great post on '10 things not to do if you have tendon pain' (see link HERE).

 Some of the most useful advice from her post was to stop stretching the tendon, to stop massaging the tendon, to stop resting completely and to not take short cuts with your rehab.